England thrash West Indies by eight wickets in T20 World Cup as Phil Salt hits 30 runs in an over

 The opener continued his assault with sixes over long-off and deep backward square and concluded a run-laden over by belting a full toss through the off-side, leaving his team requiring just 10 from 24 deliveries and the game all but won.

-Salt had earlier dominated his opening stand of 67 with Buttler before the latter was pinned lbw by off-spinner Roston Chase, while Moeen Ali (13 off 10) then holed out off Russell as England managed only 53 runs across overs seven to 13.
+Salt had earlier dominated his opening stand of 67 from 46 balls with Buttler before the latter was pinned lbw by off-spinner Roston Chase, while Moeen Ali (13 off 10) then holed out off Russell as England managed only 53 runs across overs seven to 13.

 Bairstow reignited the innings, though, before Salt's pyrotechnics.